jackbayliss/laravel-model-connections/README.md

 ## Using with Factories

-By default, factories will write to your model's `$writeConnection`.
+By default, factories will write to your model's `$writeConnection` (default if empty).
 In a real application this is correct — replication will sync the data to your read replica.

 However, in tests you typically want factory-created records to be immediately readable via the model.
 Since reads go to `$readConnection`, you need factory writes to land there too.